Search

 The Eastern Sierra is often referred to as “the other side of California,” and these places might also make it “the weird side of California.”
 Pick your path along US Highway 395, from Los Angeles to Bishop and little beyond, where you will see some of the most curious, grotesque, mysterious and awe-inspiring features of nature and feats of humankind.

-The story of US Highway 395
+The Story of US Highway 395

 Just beyond Bishop the road begins to climb alongside the Sierra Nevada, with a steep rise over Sherwin summit.
 Beyond Mono Lake it reaches its highest point at 8,138 feet in altitude at Conway Summit in Mono County.
 The road passes four summits on its journey northward then at Topaz Lake it dips into Nevada for 87 miles.
-After one final summit pass, Simee Dimeh Summit, the road exits the mountains and follows the receding escarpment of the sierra and into the urban areas of Carson City, Reno and Sparks.
+After one final summit pass, Simee Dimeh Summit, the road exits the mountains and follows the receding escarpment of the Sierra and into the urban areas of Carson City, Reno and Sparks.

 Returning to California US Highway 395 runs through Sierra, Lassen and Modoc Counties, serving the towns of Susanville, Ravendale, Termo, Madeline and Likely.
 At New Pine Creek, CA alongside the eastern shore of Goose Lake.
 Here it enters Oregon and continues its journey north for another 673 miles to the Canadian border.
 The entire length of US Highway 395 is 1,305 miles.